pytroll/pytroll/web/source/workshop2013.rst

     :height: 157px

 .. |figuretext| replace::
-   Some hard working individuals stayed till the end of the week.
-Below is a list of the achievements.
-Next time we will try to do more pair programming.
+   After a two day open workshop we were 7 pytrollers from Finland, Iceland and Sweden staying till the end of week working together on some pressing issues.
+See below for a summary of achievements.
 If you would like to contribute actively with the pytroll development, please let us know at the mailing list (pytroll@googlegroups.com).
-We will probably have at least one 3-4 day pytroll week next year, likely with a more specific topic compared to this time.
-Maybe in Copenhagen, but nothing decided yet.
+We plan to have one or two pytroll weeks (usually 3-4 days of dedicated programming) next year.
+Usually we will identifiy a few specific topics that we think needs special attention.

 Summary achievements
 ====================

- * Several new users have become more familiar with Pytroll and started contributing.
+ * Extending the user community: Several new users have become more familiar with Pytroll and started contributing.

- * A number of bugs and user inconveniences were identified, and some have been solved already
+ * Testing: A number of bugs and user inconveniences were identified, and some have been solved already.

  * Enhancements to Pyresample: